-Here’s an example of how age impacts your likelihood of death, based on numbers from Statistics Canada:
+Here’s an example of how age impacts your likelihood of death, based on the 2020 mortality rates (per population of 1,000 people) from Statistics Canada:

 Based on numbers like these, life insurance companies figure out a premium to charge you.
-The more likely you are to die within the term of your coverage (eg the next 20 years) the more you’ll be charged.
+The more likely you are to die within the term of your coverage (e.g. the next 20 years), the higher the cost of life insurance you’ll be paying.

 So how can life insurance be profitable?
-As before, it’s all a numbers game…
+It’s all a numbers game…

 The incredible power of large numbers

 Again, it’s math rather than magic that makes life insurance profitable.
 A slightly morbid way of thinking about life insurance is that the company is making a bet on your life.
 If you live long enough to pay more premiums than your death benefit, they win.
 But if you die young, they have to pay out a benefit early, and they lose … as do you.